Gamma distribution: Occurrence and applications

 Consider a sequence of events, with the waiting time for each event being an exponential distribution with rate λ.
 Then the waiting time for the n-th event to occur is the gamma distribution with integer shape $\alpha = n$.
 This construction of the gamma distribution allows it to model a wide variety of phenomena where several sub-events, each taking time with exponential distribution, must happen in sequence for a major event to occur.
 Examples include the waiting time of cell-division events, number of compensatory mutations for a given mutation, waiting time until a repair is necessary for a hydraulic system, and so on.

+In biophysics, the dwell time between steps of a molecular motor like ATP synthase is nearly exponential at constant ATP concentration, revealing that each step of the motor takes a single ATP hydrolysis.
+If there were n ATP hydrolysis events, then it would be a gamma distribution with degree n.

 The gamma distribution has been used to model the size of insurance claims and rainfalls.
 This means that aggregate insurance claims and the amount of rainfall accumulated in a reservoir are modelled by a gamma process – much like the exponential distribution generates a Poisson process.

 The gamma distribution is also used to model errors in multi-level Poisson regression models because a mixture of Poisson distributions with gamma-distributed rates has a known closed form distribution, called negative binomial.

 In wireless communication, the gamma distribution is used to model the multi-path fading of signal power; see also Rayleigh distribution and Rician distribution.